Loafjet/Loafjet/README.md

 ```ruby
 pod 'Loafjet'
 ```
-## STUDIO 💻

-* Clone the repo and open `Loafjet.xcworkspace`.
-* There is a live Studio made for developers to customise their Loaf in live.
-The live preview allows to select the best customisation possible.
-* I've provided a demo project to showcase the uses of Loafjet! too.
-* Here you can see and experiment custom Loaf styles in `Examples.swift`.

 # How To Use 📁 ?
 From any view controller, a Loaf can be presented by following this two steps: